Akshay-ch-dj/Usedbrains-E-market-project/Docs/Project_deployment.md

   WORKDIR /app
   COPY ./app /app

-  RUN mkdir -p /vol/web/media \  # not used
+  RUN mkdir -p /vol/web/media \ # not used now
-    && mkdir -p /vol/web/static \ # not used
+      && mkdir -p /vol/web/static \  # not used now
       && adduser -D user \  # Add a user for server
-    && chown -R user:user /vol/ \ # Access only that separate media and data folder && chmod -R 755 /vol/web # permissions to read and execute
+      && chown -R user:user /vol/ \
+      && chown -R user:user /app \
+      && chmod -R 755 /vol/web

   USER user

   CMD gunicorn app.wsgi:application --bind 0.0.0.0:$PORT
  ```

+* The size needs to minimized for deployment, chain the commands to increase building speed and remove the creation of unwanted containers.
 * The `set -ex` command, while `set -x` enables a mode of the shell where all executed commands are printed to the terminal, printing every command as it is executed may help you to visualize the control flow of the script if it is not functioning as expected.
 * The `set -e`, aborts the execution of a command (e.g. a shell script) and returns the exit status code of the command that failed (i.e. the inner script, not the outer script).
 * `--purge` removes everything related to a package including the configuration files.
+* Set user as the owner of the "app" folder(temporary solution until separating static)
 * The `$PORT` variable.
 Essentially, any web server that runs on the Container Runtime must listen for HTTP traffic at the `$PORT` environment variable, which is set by Heroku at runtime.

 * Install the additional packages for heroku and update the `requirements.txt`, added packages, gunicorn,whitenoise, dj-database-url, django-storages